 I guess, at least in 1972, Maryland was feeling a little libertarian and decided rather than force its bad drivers on other insurance companies, that it would just build its own.
 To my knowledge, a total number of zero states followed suit.
 (Someone correct me if I’m wrong.)
 Of course, once you build a state agency, there is an unwritten rule that you can’t kill it.

-But it may be that MAIF is committing suicide or the free market is killing it.
+But maybe MAIF is committing suicide or the free market is killing it.
 According to the Maryland Insurance Administration, MAIF had 6.39% percent of the private passenger auto insurance market in 2003.
 But MAIF’s market share decreased by more than half by 2008, falling to 2.85%.
 The MIA thinks this is because private passenger auto insurers appear to have competed for greater market share by stepping out on a limb and competing for the higher risk drivers.

 By all accounts, MAIF is financially solvent.
 But if this trend increases – there is no data available for 2009 or 2010 – how much longer would MAIF survive?

 The big players in the car insurance market in Maryland don’t do this.
 They are more willing to rationally assess the risks of a case at the outset and just tender the policy if that is an inevitability.
 MAIF does not do that for the same reason BGE took its time turning your power back on after Hurricane Irene: it can.
-While ostensibly self funded, it has an aura of credibility because it is owned by the State of Maryland which helps it sell policies.
-So MAIF has all of the built in advantages.
+While ostensibly self-funded, it has an aura of credibility because it is owned by the State of Maryland, which helps it sell policies.
+So MAIF has all the built-in advantages.
 But those advantages only go so far.
 An undifferentiating claims model cuts into MAIFs competitive advantages.
-Unlike BGE, drivers with bad records are getting more options and that might mean the eventual demise of Maryland Automobile Insurance Fund.
+Unlike BGE, drivers with poor records are getting more options and that might mean the eventual demise of Maryland Automobile Insurance Fund.